wcs7777/pronunciation-extension/README.md

 </p>

 [How2Say](https://addons.mozilla.org/en-US/firefox/addon/How2Say/) is a browser addon to help you to know how to pronounce a word showing its IPA and playing its audio.
-Formerly [How2Pronounce](https://addons.mozilla.org/en-US/firefox/addon/how2pronounce/), but I lost the access to the account.

 - Select a word or text
 - Right click to open the context menu and click the extension item